-All avalanche workers should have emergency medical training to a minimum level of Emergency Trauma Technician (ETT) or Wilderness First Responder (WFR).
+All avalanche workers should have emergency medical training to a minimum level of Emergency Trauma Technician (ETT), Wilderness First Responder (WFR), or Outdoor Emergency Care (OEC).

 All avalanche workers should be advanced skiers, snowshoe- snowboarders or splitboarders, with the skill and fitness necessary to climb to starting zone elevations, perform field tests in adverse weather conditions, and descend safely and rapidly within a winter workday.